twhite1031/STORMY/README.md

 # STORMY

-Python package and scripts to manipulate and download observed and modeled meteorological data for research
+Scientific Tools for Observational and Research MeteorologY
 <br><br>

 # Version
-1.1 - STORMY is updated frequently, re-install for the latest version.
+1.2 - STORMY is updated frequently, re-install for the latest version.
 <br><br>
 # Environment Installation
 This project relies on several Python packages, so a Conda environment is provided for convenience.